 So what did Favre say about the comparison?
 In an interview with USA Today Favre said when he was reviewing Manziel’s tape, “I almost thought I was watching film of a young Brett Favre.”
 So obviously, the connection isn’t too farfetch’d.
 In fact, I find this link to the past eerily similar.

 Today the NBA trade deadline came and went.
 Like we all expected, the Sixers were the NBA’s most active team.
 The Sixers pulled off four trades, shipped away three players and acquired five players and five second round draft selections.

 Sixers General Manager Sam Hinkie was certainly busy working the phones.

 The totality of the Sixers’ moves resulted in the team saying goodbye to Lavoy Allen, the local product out of Temple University, who’s claim to fame came as a rookie who gave Kevin Garnett all he could handle in the Eastern Conference Semifinals.
 The team also parted ways with Spencer Hawes, a fan favorite who never really cemented his role on the team but who developed a three point shot that while not pretty, was quite effective.
 And last but not least, Evan Turner, this season’s leader by default.
 Turner put up borderline All-Star numbers this season but clashed with fans and coaches in this city and never quite seemed comfortable in the Sixers’ systems.

 Here’s what we’re talking about:

-What are you talking about around the water cooler this week?
+What are you talking about around the wooder cooler this week?
 Leave us a comment!